 The current healthy economy portends a strong real estate market throughout 2020.
 A strong job market, with unemployment at a near 50-year low and relatively low-interest rates should keep real estate going, but there will remain, it seems, a shortage of inventory.
 Industry watchers say that the market is looking better than it did a year ago.
 Whether you are or plan to be a seller or buyer, you should find some good news.
-So let’s look at what you can expect from the Tulsa Metro real estate market n 2020 and the implications for both sellers and buyers.
+So let’s look at what you can expect from the Tulsa real estate market n 2020 and the implications for both sellers and buyers.

 Mortgage Interest Rates Still Down